techworkersco/twc-site-nl/docs/installation.md

-# Installation
+# 🛠️ Installation

 ## Formatting

-Install prettier and precommit hooks: `npm install` You can manually run prettier using: `npx prettier . --write`
+Install prettier and precommit hooks: `npm install`

+You can manually run prettier using: `npx prettier . --write`

 ### Skip pre-commit hooks

 1. To skip pre-commit hooks, use `git commit --no-verify` or `git commit -n`
-1. Alternatively, you could not run `npm install`; opting to install prettier and the plugin globally `npm install -g prettier @shopify/prettier-plugin-liquid``
+1. Alternatively, you could not run `npm install`; opting to install prettier and the plugin globally via `npm install -g prettier @shopify/prettier-plugin-liquid`

 ## With Docker (recommended)